Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Do you know your bouldering from your belays?
 Your rock over from your dyno?

-Bouldering and indoor climbing have soared in popularity in recent years, and with that rise there has been a concurrent explosion in the number of bouldering gyms and climbing centres popping up around the UK.
+Bouldering walls and indoor climbing have soared in popularity in recent years, and with that rise there has been a concurrent explosion in the number of bouldering gyms and climbing centres popping up around the UK.

 All of these centres bring unique elements to the table, but some of the things they have in common are a fantastic range of facilities, their reputation in the climbing industry, the availability of expert tutors on site, and perhaps most importantly, supportive and enthusiastic communities ready to welcome new and experienced climbers alike.

-Whether you’re looking for the best UK bouldering spots for beginners, or a centre with a reputation for competition climbing, there’ll be something here for you.
-All our climbing walls and climbing centres are organised by region, so you can easily search for the best indoor climbing wall near to where you are.
+Whether you’re looking for the best UK bouldering walls for beginners, or a centre with a reputation for competition climbing, there’ll be something here for you.
+All our bouldering walls and climbing centres are organised by region, so you can easily search for the best indoor climbing wall near to where you are.
 We’ve also provided a featured bouldering gyms list before the meat of our article, to help really narrow down your choices.

 As if that wasn’t enough, there’s a handy bouldering FAQ section at the bottom of this article, to help with any lingering questions you may have.